natpuncher/states/README.md

 State machine for Unity that helps to create a clear game architecture.
 The conditions for transition are embedded within states to improve understanding of the state logic.
 Supports nested state machines.

-GameState
-InitializeGameState, MetaGameState, CoreGameState

-MetaGameState
-...

-CoreGameState
-...
+There are only one active state for each state machine, that means whenever a new state is entered, the previous one is exited.

 * [Installation](#installation)
 * [Setup](#setup)